 Plain English Breakdown

-The official source material does not provide details on how much money will be transferred annually, nor what happens if there are no surplus monies.
+The official source material does not provide specific details on how much money will be transferred or what purposes it can be used for beyond general criminal court expenses.

-This bill requires the governing authority of St. Tammany Parish to transfer surplus funds into the criminal court fund of the 22nd Judicial District Court.
+This bill requires the governing authority of St. Tammany Parish to transfer surplus money from a special fund into the criminal court fund of the 22nd Judicial District Court.

 What This Bill Does

-- Requires the governing authority of St. Tammany Parish to send surplus monies from a special fund to the criminal court fund at the end of each calendar year.
+- Requires the governing body of St. Tammany Parish to send any leftover money in their special fund to the criminal court fund at the end of each year.

-- Defines 'surplus monies' as any money left in the special fund after paying witness fees for off-duty law enforcement officers.
+- Defines 'special fund' as a specific fund within St. Tammany Parish and 'surplus monies' as extra money left after paying witness fees for off-duty law enforcement officers.

-- Specifies that these transferred funds can be used like other funds in the criminal court fund.
+- Specifies that surplus funds can be used for any purpose allowed by the criminal court fund.

 Who It Names or Affects